Gosh, Goldfish just take me right on back to my childhood home full of four crazy kids running around.

 My mom used to get the BIG boxes of Goldfish to satiate us all, and I can distinctly remember shoving my freckly little kid arm deep into the carton to grab handfuls of them at a time.

-Goldfish have always been a favorite snack of mine, but I try not to buy that kind of thing because they’re addictive little things (full of preservatives that I don’t really need to be eating regularly).
+Goldfish have always been a favorite snack of mine, but I try not to buy that kind of thing often.
+Too many preservatives and unnecessary ingredients to be eating.

 So, of course I had to challenge myself to make my own and throw in some sourdough to the mix because I’m me and I’ll never change.